 The Company provides limited guarantees on certain energy and gas storage management contracts entered into by the distribution utilities.
 The Company's policy is to limit the duration of these guarantees.
-As of March 31, 2023 there were approximately \$1.0 million of guarantees outstanding with a duration less than one year.
+As of June 30, 2023 there were no guarantees outstanding.